 The Capas Death March Monument is an inverted V structure designed as a memorial place for Filipino war heroes.
-It is situated along McArthur Highway which makes it perfectly situated in a place where tourists can easily access.
-The monument is a famous tourist spot in the municipality of Capas, as much as the Capas National Shrine.
+It is situated along McArthur Highway, which makes it perfectly situated in a place where tourists can easily access.

-So, make sure that upon visiting, you will recollect the events of the grueling 106-kilometer death march and honor the lives of those who suffered in the devastating prison walk.
-Nonetheless, it will only take a 9-minute walk if you reside in one of the units or house and lot in Camella Capas.
+When you visit Tarlac and the shrine, recollect and reflect on the events of the grueling 106-kilometer death march and honor the lives of those who suffered in the devastating prison walk.

 The Defenders Hall Mini Museum

 The Defenders Hall is a mini-museum in Capas National Shrine that offers a collection of photographs during the Bataan Death March.

 The small museum has several paintings that depict the life of Filipinos under the terrible hands of Japanese soldiers.
 It is open from Monday to Sunday, 8:00 a.m. to 5:00 p.m., so make sure to stop by and appreciate the war memorabilia displayed in it.

 Capas is not only known for its historical sites and stories.
 The town is also acknowledged as a place that can give you a close encounter with Mother Nature.